DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Common~FChoice.Common.Data.OracleProviderBase.md

 #### Remarks

-Inherit from this class to implement a custom data provider based on the OracleClient in ADO.NET or other Oracle ADO.NET implementations (such as Oracle's ODP.NET).
+Inherit from this class to implement a data provider based on the OracleClient in ADO.NET or other Oracle ADO.NET implementations (such as Oracle's ODP.NET).

 #### Inheritance Hierarchy